santiagosnchez/vcf2fasta/README.md

 # vcf2fasta

 **Major release.
-Current version should now work with haploid, diploid, phased, and IUPAC outputs.**
+Current version should now work with haploid, diploid, phased, and unphased (IUPAC) outputs.**

 vcf2fasta.py is Python program that extracts FASTA alignments from VCF files given a GFF file with feature coordinates and a reference FASTA file.